DrDBanner/inmanage/readme.md

   - Creates a clean .env file
   - Generates the key into the .env file
   - Generates the cronjob string for you (must be installed manually)
   - Another powerful option is the [Provisioned Installation](#installation-provisioning) option.
+> [!Caution]
+> "When performing a clean install, please ensure that the installation URL matches the format specified in the Invoice Ninja .env file.
+The URL should be https://127.0.0.1, not
+> https://127.0.0.1/invoiceninja or https://127.0.0.1/invoiceninja/setup to carry on with the GUI db configuration.
+Make sure your web server is configured accordingly.
+> Note that this is different from the web server’s root path, which should point to `your_path/invoiceninja/public`.
+For more details, please refer to the [Invoice Ninja web server configuration guide](https://invoiceninja.github.io/en/self-host-installation/#web-server-configuration)."

 - **`update`**: